javilinux/conferences/2019/hackandpaella/gcloudshell.md

 ---
 ## Limits

-- only $HOME is persistent
+- Only $HOME is persistent
 - Terminates after 1 hour of inactivatiy
 - $HOME deleted after 120 days if not accessed
 - 60 hours of weekly usage